-If the incident involves the assistance of Protection and Advocacy, the Health Department, a Department of Human Services Long Term Care Ombudsman, HCBS Administration Unit or Medical Services, the State will contact these individuals for assistance in the assessment/evaluation of the allegation.
+If the incident involves the assistance of Protection and Advocacy, a Department of Health and Human Services Long Term Care Ombudsman and Health division representative, HCBS Administration Unit or Medical Services, the State will contact these individuals for assistance in the assessment/evaluation of the allegation.
 These various entities would then determine if separate on-site investigations should occur.